 How long did it take you to find this job?

-I was looking to expand my professional experience about 3 months before leaving my last job at Aruba, a Hewlett Packard Enterprise company.
+I was looking to expand my professional experience about three months before leaving my last job at Aruba, a Hewlett Packard Enterprise company.
 During this time, I applied to various positions and had initial interviews, however, none of them were the right fit.
 I also decided that I wanted to take a longer break in-between jobs than the typical 1-2 weeks and do some traveling.
 So, I decided to take a gamble, and put my notice in before finding a new position.
 It worked out in my favor, as I got an interview with NurseGrid my second to last day at Aruba.
 They offered me the position a few weeks later and I started after I returned from traveling in Europe.

 How did you find your job?
 What resources did you use?
 What tool or tactic helped the most?